ianwagner/campfire/README.md

 Without this rule Vercel would serve 404 pages for client-side routes.
 The rewrite ensures navigation works correctly.

-## Admin Account Creation
+## Admin Account Management

-Navigate to `/admin/accounts` to create client or designer accounts.
+Visit `/admin/accounts` to view all user accounts.
+Admins can edit the role or brand codes directly in the table and delete accounts when necessary.
+To create a new account use `/admin/accounts/new`, which opens the original creation form.
 The form calls `createUserWithEmailAndPassword` and then writes a user document to Firestore.
 Both operations are wrapped in a `try/catch` block.
 If either step fails the error message is shown so the admin can correct the input and retry.

+## Admin Brand Management

+Similarly, `/admin/brands` lists all brands with inline edit and delete controls.
+New brands can be added via `/admin/brands/new`.